AlamMks1/AlamMks1/README.md

-- 👋 Hi, I’m @AlamMks1
+- 👋 Hi, I’m @Alam
-- 👀 I’m interested in ...
+- 👀 I’m interested in Python projects
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Python automation scripts and ML and AI.
-- 📫 How to reach me ...
+- 📫 reach me through alammks1@gmail.com

 <!---
 AlamMks1/AlamMks1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.